synlp/R2-LLM/README.md

 # R2-LLM
-The official github repository of the AAAI-2024 paper "Bootstrapping Large Language Models for Radiology Report Generation".
+The official GitHub repository of the AAAI-2024 paper "Bootstrapping Large Language Models for Radiology Report Generation".